nevertrollsh/simple-lua-database-pure-lua/FUNCTIONS.md

 # Functions

 ## ntdatabase (package)
-Ntdatabase is a package filled with database functions.
+NTDatabase is a package filled with database functions.
 You can store a key and a value in a file using db.store(key, value).
 You can then retrieve the value by using the function db.get(key).

 Function(s):
 * db.store(key, value) - Stores a value to the database with the corresponding key.